 It’s not just about earning new business, retaining buyers for the long run, and upselling and cross-selling them with custom offers to boost their customer lifetime value.

 Before you can even think about these tasks, you need to identify prospects, earn their consent, and offer distinct value to them to get them “in” the digital door.

 Putting customers’ wants and needs at the forefront of your marketing program is essential.
-Without this customer-centric approach and culture, you’ll find it fairly difficult to not only meet your principal metrics, but also continually and consistently satisfy customers.
+Without this customer-centric approach and culture, you’ll find it fairly difficult to not only meet your core metrics, but also continually and consistently satisfy customers.